CyborJ27/Pscanner/README.md

 Hello Guys,
 I have created this small port scanner using Python.
 Currently, this port scanner is limited to scanning only 1000 ports range but with a fast scan.

-This is Pscanner v1.0, As much as I'll go deep in python, I'll update this tool with more features like port-range, OS Info etc.
+This is Pscanner v1.0, As much as I'll go deep in python, I'll update this tool with more features like port-range, OS Info, etc.

-I am new to this, Please feel free to suggest any changes or future upadtes.
+I am new to this, please feel free to suggest any changes or future updates.

 ## Installation: